-Croatia: Gas pipeline construction for the future LNG terminal – according to plan13.
-May 2020. / SEE Energy News
+Croatia: Gas pipeline construction for the future LNG terminal – according to plan, SEE Energy News

 The future LNG terminal on the Adriatic island Krk will have a capacity of 2.6 billion cubic meters of natural gas per year and it should be commissioned in 2021.
 The statement from the company said that construction works, which started in mid-December, are being conducted along the entire gas pipeline route of 17.5 kilometers.
 Croatian natural gas transmission system operator Plinacro said that the construction of an evacuation pipeline Omisalj-Zlobin for the future LNG terminal is going according to plan despite the pandemic and its should be completed by the end of the year.